Yashir Islame

-Yashir Islame Pinto (ياسر إسلامي بينتو; born Yashir Armando Pinto Islame, 6 February 1991) is a professional footballer who plays as a winger for Thai League 2 club Ayutthaya United.
+Yashir Islame Pinto (Note: In this Chilean name, the first family name is the maternal surname Islame and the second family name is the paternal Pinto.) (ياسر إسلامي بينتو; born Yashir Armando Pinto Islame, 6 February 1991) is a professional footballer who plays as a winger for Deportes Santa Cruz.

 Born in Chile, Islame represented his native country at youth level between 2009 and 2011.
 He switched allegiance to Palestine in 2016, when he made his senior debut.

 Club career

 He was born Santiago, Chile.
 Islame made his professional debut in Primera División de Chile on 28 June 2008 in an away match against Deportes Melipilla where Colo-Colo won 2–0.
 His first goal was against Fernandez Vial in the Colo-Colo victory of 4–2 in a match corresponding to the 2008 Copa Chile.

 On 24 February 2012, Islame was loaned to FC Edmonton of the North American Soccer League on a season-long loan.
 On 14 July 2021, he signed for newly promoted Khon Kaen United.

 In 2022 he joined the team Negeri Sembilan FC on a free transfer.
 He has helped the team secure fourth place in the Malaysia Super League in 2022.
 He has made 14 appearances and scored 2 goals during his time with Negeri Sembilan FC.

 In the first half of 2023, he played for Universidad de Concepción in the Chilean second division.
 In June of the same year, he left the team to move to Thailand.
 In the second half of 2023, he signed with Thai League 1 side Trat FC.

 In the second half of 2024, Pinto switched to Rayong.
 The next year, he joined Ayutthaya United in the Thai League 2.

+Back to his country of birth, Islame joined Deportes Santa Cruz.